BlockchainCommons/developer-web-site/_pages/tech/data-resilience/index.md

 ## ![](/assets/badges/sskr.png) SSKR

-**Key Sharding.** SSKR is an expansion of Shamir's Secret Sharing, which allows you to shard a secret and recover it from a subset of the shares.
+**Key Sharding.** SSKR is an expansion of Shamir's Secret Sharing, that allows you to shard a secret and recover it from a subset of the shares.
 (Our expansion also supports groups.)

 For more see: